 When David arrived to bring supplies to his brothers at the battlefront, he found an army terrified by the giant Goliath.
 No one would go to fight him in answer to his challenge.
 David's response was revealing.
-"Who is this uncircumcised Philistine, that he should taunt the armies of the living God." (v 26) David knew that no man could come against the power of God and win.
-If any man or any nation or any power, natural or super natural, goes head to head with God, who wins?
-NO CONTEST!
+"Who is this uncircumcised Philistine, that he should taunt the armies of the living God." (v26) David knew that no man could come against the power of God and win.

-2. David had faith developed through experience.
+2. David had faith in God's power and provision.

-When David volunteered to fight Goliath, the answer was, "you're just a kid." (v.
-33)

-David's response was again revealing.
+When David volunteered to fight Goliath, the answer was, "you are but a youth." (v33) David's response was again revealing.
 He told of his experiences as a shepherd when a lion and a bear came to take lambs from his flock and he not only recovered the animals, but he killed both predators.
 Then he explains why he is confident he can defeat Goliath.
-"The Lord who delivered me from the paw of the lion and the paw of the bear, He will deliver me from the hand of the Philistine. "(v.
-37)
+"The Lord who delivered me from the paw of the bear, He will deliver me from the hand of the Philistine." (v37)

-3. David wanted God to get me credit.
+3. David wanted God to get the credit.

-Goliath came out with a shield bearer carrying his shield in front of him, a sword, a spear and a lance, and said to David, "I will make bird and beast meat of you." (v 44)

-David's response was consistent with his character.
-"This day will the Lord deliver you into my hands, . . . that all the earth may know that there is a (the) God in Israel. " (v.
-46)
+Goliath came out with a shield bearer carrying his shield in front of him, a sword, a spear, and a lance, and said to David, "I will give your flesh to the birds of the sky and the beasts of the field." (v44) David's response was consistent with his character.
+"This day will the Lord deliver you up into my hands, ... that all the earth may know that there is a (the) God in Israel. " (v46)

-Event4: David's Successes Bred Saul's Jealousy (Chapters18-31)
+Event 4: David's Successes Bred Saul's Jealousy (Chapters 18-31)